• About — In The Heart of the Father

 There came a time, not long ago, when I found myself uninterested in receiving another prophetic word.
 I wasn’t disillusioned or cold — I was hungry for more.

-I didn’t want another encounter that would fade after a few days.
 I wanted to be so overcome by the reality of Jesus walking with me that what I saw around me no longer defined how I lived.

 And though I haven’t fully arrived there yet, I can say this: the closer I get, the quieter my spirit becomes.
 I think less about warfare and more about oneness.
 I see less of others’ shortcomings and more of His intention in the midst of it all.